Welcome to Your Big Sky Experience

 Below, each row includes a short tag line that relates to the Big Sky Experience's topic, along with the campus or community partner organization's name in parenthesis who is hosting students and facilitating the experience.
 Click into each one for more details, the organization's logo, and accessibility information where applicable.

 Keep an eye out in July for an email asking you to select your preferred Big Sky Experience site.
-All incoming students will participate in a BSE as part of the week-long New Student Orientation Program.
+All incoming traditional-aged first-year students will participate in a special project as part of our week-long Big Sky Experinece week of welcome.

 Presented by Grizzly Marching Band